 SSH servers running Secure Shell (SSH) – 22/TCP

-Microsoft server directly running SMB, Netbios and associated ports
+Microsoft server directly running SMB, Netbios and associated ports such as 139, 443.

 Similarly, various other services use different ports that can be connected for banner grabbing exercises.

 Telnet is an insecure communication protocol used for the connection of remote terminals.
 Since this is insecure, it has been replaced by SSH.
 Using Telnet, we can communicate with the different services running as FTP servers, HTTP servers or other remote services and grab their banner.

 We can grab the banner of an SSH server (it could be HTTP, SMTP or FTP server also) of a remote server or host by using this simple command line.